jorian/barterdexdocs/docs/source/guides.rst

 Name it ``setpassphrase`` and click Create.

-Now, paste the just copied curl command in the textfield area, right next to the the GET dropdown:
+Paste the just copied curl command in the textfield area, right next to the the GET dropdown:

 .. image:: _static/images/setpassphrase-copy-curl.png
    :align: center

 Insomnia recognises this curl command, and automatically extracts the ip-address and the data.
-Let's call that middle part of Insomnia the Input screen.
+Let's call that middle part of Insomnia the input screen.
 It still looks a bit ugly, so let's make it look better.

 Click on Other, and change Other to JSON.